tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_slides.md

 The slides correspond to API workshops that I gave.
 The slide groups mirror the same sections in the course.

 {% if site.format == "kindle" or site.format == "pdf" %}

+{: .note}
 This content doesn't embed well in print, since it merely contains thumbnail images pointing HTML slide decks.
-Please go to [https://idratherbewriting.com/learnapidoc/docapis_course_slides.html](https://idratherbewriting.com/learnapidoc/docapis_course_slides.html) to view the content.
+Please go to [https://idratherbewriting.com/learnapidoc/docapis_course_slides.html](https://idratherbewriting.com/learnapidoc/docapis_course_slides.html) to view the slide content.
 {% endif %}

 {% if site.format == "web" %}